eegli/eric.film/README.md

 # eric.film

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-## Todos before release

-- Safari getStaticProps
-- Blog Slug
-- Husky

----
+Feel free to copy/paste stuff from this repository and use it in your own project!
+Also, feedback is greatly appreciated.

 ## Roadmap

-- SEO Improvements
+- SEO improvements
-- Search Posts
+- Search posts
-- Browser Push
+- Browser push
-- Measuring performance
-- Dynamic imports
 - Add browser check
-- Google Analytics bypass
+- Nginx proxy to bypass adblockers for Google Analytics

+---

+## Known Bugs

-- Sentry fix
+- Safari iOS

+Crashes on pages with `next/link` and `getStaticProps`.
+It's kinda hard to debug since it only happens when deployed to production with Vercel.
+Turns out this error is an open bug in `Next.js`.
+[Link to issue](https://github.com/vercel/next.js/issues/11608).

+> Workaround: Pages depending on external data use `getServerSideProps` instead of `getStaticProps`.

 ---